IntegratedBreedingPlatform/Workbench/src/main/web/README.md

 `gulp watch --env=<property>`

 where `<property>` is a property defined in the `gulp.properties` file specifying the location of your Tomcat installation.
 This will watch your source folder for changes, and as you develop, will trigger the correct tasks and copy files over the build folder as necessary.
-In addition to this, **changed files will be copied directly into the exploded Workbench folder in your Tomcat webapps directory**, allowing you to refresh your browser and see changes without redeploying.
+In addition to this, **changed files will be copied directly into the exploded Workbench folder iny our Tomcat webapps directory**, allowing you to refresh your browser and see changes without redeploying.

 In addtion to this, there are a few things to note about developing in this environment: